UPDATE: Virginia Tech responds to online petitions against Vick's Hall of Fame induction

 Rachel Beasley went to Virginia Tech from 2003-2005 before transferring to Radford University.

-Her petition had just over 29,000 signatures Thursday night.
+had just over 29,000 signatures Thursday night.

 She said she's heard people say Vick should be honored for his abilities on the Hokies team.

 But she responded that a criteria of the Hall of Fame is having a good character and reputation, which she said Vick does not.

 She said, "Don't you want more from a student athlete than just athletic ability?
 He really did nothing other than bring money and fans to the fans just on his athletic ability."

 Vick is a subject many said they didn't want to discuss Thursday night in Blacksburg.

 But those who did speak proved he's still a polarizing figure.